Use directory integrations for automated provisioning in LastPass

-If you determined in Add Users and Admins that an automated provisioning service best suits your organization, let's review each one in detail so that you can make an informed decision about the service you choose.
+If you determined that an automated provisioning service best suits your organization, let's review each one in detail so that you can make an informed decision about the service you choose.
 Please note that there is no limitation for the amount of users you can add to your account.

 LastPass Active Directory Connector service

-The LastPass Active Directory Connector (AD Connector) sync client is a Windows service that is run locally and can be downloaded from the Admin Console within your LastPass Enterprise account.
-It connects to your Active Directory environment to support a variety of provisioning and management processes in LastPass Enterprise.
+The LastPass Active Directory Connector (AD Connector) sync client is a Windows service that is run locally and can be downloaded from the Admin Console within your LastPass Enterprise or Identity account.
+It connects to your Active Directory environment to support a variety of provisioning and management processes in LastPass Enterprise or Identity accounts.

 Using the Active Directory Connector service, you can: